Main Color Team Reviews and Their Purposes

 It requires senior management expertise to verify that previous reviews, especially red team reviews, are properly considered to avoid adverse conflicts.
 At this point, the proposal review should strive for excellence.

-Also known as White Team, their review comes right after the gold team.
+The White Glove team, also known as White Team, comes right after the gold team.
 They’re responsible for a visual page-by-page review to confirm that there are no imperfections in format, graphics, or printing.

 The main purpose is to ensure that constituent items are accurate and compliant with the solicitation.